cloudmesh-community/book/chapters/preface/create.md

 ### Using the Docker Image

-In case you have docker installed on your computer you can create ePubs with our docker image.
+In case you have docker installed on your computer, you can create ePubs with our docker image.
 To create that image by hand, we have included a simple makefile.
-Alternatively you can use our image from dockerhub if you like, it is based on ubuntu and uses our [Dockerfile](https://github.com/cloudmesh-community/book/blob/master/Dockerfile).
+Alternatively, you can use our image from dockerhub if you like, it is based on Ubuntu and uses our [Dockerfile](https://github.com/cloudmesh-community/book/blob/master/Dockerfile).

 First, you need to download the repository: